Green leads No. 22 Washington past Eastern Washington 90-80

 UP NEXT

-Eastern Washington: The Eagles begin a three-game homestand on Saturday hosting North Dakota.
+Eastern Washington: The Eagles begin a three-game homestand Saturday against North Dakota.

 Washington: The Huskies host Gonzaga on Sunday looking to snap a five-game losing streak to the Zags.